PacificBiosciences/paraphase/README.md

 2. `.paraphase.bam`: This BAM file can be loaded into IGV for visualization of haplotypes (group reads by `HP` tag and color alignments by `YC` tag).
 All haplotypes are aligned against the main gene of interest.
 Tutorials/Examples are provided for medically relevant genes (See below).

-3. `.paraphase.json`: Output file summarizing haplotypes and variant calls for each gene family in each sample.
-In brief, a few generally used fields are explained below.
+3. `.paraphase.json`: Output file summarizing copy number and phased halotypes for each region.
+Details can be found [here](docs/json.md).
-- `final_haplotypes`: phased haplotypes for all gene copies in a gene family
-- `total_cn`: total copy number of the family (sum of gene and paralog/pseudogene)
-- `two_copy_haplotypes`: haplotypes that are present in two copies based on depth.
-This happens when (in a small number of cases) two haplotypes are identical and we infer that there exist two of them instead of one by checking the read depth.
-- `haplotype_details`: lists information about each haplotype
-  - `boundary`: the boundary of the region that is resolved on the haplotype.
-This is useful when a haplotype is only partially phased.
-- `alleles_final`: haplotypes phased into alleles.
-This is possible when the segmental duplication is in tandem.
-- `fusions_called`: deletions or duplications created by unequal crossing over between paralogous sequences, called by a special step that checks the flanking sequences of phased haplotypes.
-This step is currently enabled for four regions: CYP2D6, GBA, CYP11B1 and the CFH gene cluster.

-Tutorials/Examples are provided for interpreting the `json` output and visualizing haplotypes for medically relevant genes listed below:
+Tutorials/Examples are provided for further interpreting the `json` output and visualizing haplotypes for medically relevant genes listed below:
 - [SMN1/SMN2](docs/SMN1_SMN2.md)
 - [RCCX module (CYP21A2)](docs/RCCX.md)
 - [PMS2](docs/PMS2.md)